msfjarvis/msfjarvis.dev/content/posts/manually-parsing-json-with-moshi.md

 }
 ```

 Parsing JSON manually is relatively easy to screw up and Moshi will let you know if you get nesting wrong (missed a closing `endObject()` or `endArray()`) and other easily detectable problems, but you should definitely have tests for all possible cases.
-I'll let the readers do that on their own, but if you _really_ need to see an example then scream at me on [Twitter] and I'll do something about it.
+I'll let the readers do that on their own, but if you _really_ need to see an example then let me know below.

 Anyways, that's the object -> JSON part sorted.
 Now let's try to do the reverse.
 Here's where we are as of now.